MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/binding/objective-sharpie/index.md

 Objective Sharpie uses Clang parse header files, so the binding is as exact and thorough as possible.
 This can greatly reduce the time and effort it takes to produce a quality binding.

 > [!IMPORTANT]
-> **WARNING:** Objective Sharpie is a tool for experienced Xamarin developers with advanced knowledge of Objective-C (and by extension, C).
-Before attempting to bind an Objective-C library you should have solid knowledge of how to build the native library on the command line (and a good understanding of how the native library works).
+> Objective Sharpie is a tool for experienced Xamarin developers with
+> advanced knowledge of Objective-C (and by extension, C).
+Before
+> attempting to bind an Objective-C library you should have solid
+> knowledge of how to build the native library on the command line (and a
+> good understanding of how the native library works).

 ## History

 We have been evolving and using the Objective Sharpie internally at Xamarin for the last three years.
 As a testament to the power of Objective Sharpie, APIs introduced in Xamarin.iOS and Xamarin.Mac since iOS 8, Mac OS X 10.10, and watchOS 2.0 were bootstrapped entirely with Objective Sharpie.
 Xamarin relies heavily on Objective Sharpie internally for building its own products.

 However, Objective Sharpie is a very advanced tool that requires advanced knowledge of Objective-C and C, how to use the clang compiler on the command line, and generally how native libraries are put together.
 Because of this high bar, we felt that having a GUI wizard sets the wrong expectations, and as such, Objective Sharpie is currently only available as a command line tool.

 ## Related Links